CBS, Viacom reach deal to reunite Sumner Redstone's media empire

 The deal represents a victory for Shari Redstone, president of National Amusement, after three attempts since 2016.
 Previous merger talks had failed because of clashes between executives over divvying up top jobs and the companies’ relative valuation.

-The recombination comes amid an increasingly competitive media landscape dominated by Walt Disney Co (DIS.N) and Netflix Inc (NFLX.O), prompting Redstone to pursue a merger.
+The recombination comes amid an increasingly competitive media landscape dominated by Disney and Netflix, prompting Redstone to pursue a merger.

 Viacom Chief Executive Bob Bakish will be the President and CEO of the combined company.
 Joe Ianniello, interim CEO of CBS, will be named Chairman and CEO of CBS, which will exclude the Showtime cable network and book publisher Simon & Schuster.